 Finding the perfect TV

 If you're in the market for a new TV you're in for a treat as prices for HDTVs have dropped dramatically and performance has improved just as much.
-That is unless you are hankering for a TV using an emerging technology -- such as 4K or OLED.
+Prices for sets with cutting edge technology -- including 4k (also called Ultra High Definition, or UHD) and OLED (organic LED) -- have started to tumble as well.
+Smart sets -- including bargain-priced TVs with Roku and other robust streaming platforms built in -- are also available with lower-than-ever price tags.
 But, and here's the rub, finding the perfect TV for you and your family can be a bit of a juggling act.

 What makes a TV "perfect" for you?

 In an attempt to get consumers to buy a new set, TV makers have been adding lots of high-tech goodies to their offerings.
 There's 3D, of course, and "Smart" features that let you access content directly from the Internet or from your personal computer.
 Things we never had to consider before, such as refresh rate, are now front and center on the features list and in advertisements.

 On the other hand, maybe you just want a TV with a great, or simply a good, picture at a price that's easy on your wallet.
 Image quality is defined by a few different factors, including how deep a level of black a set can obtain, how accurate and saturated colors appear, how uniform the picture looks across the screen, how well it handles fast motion, and how free the picture is of image-processing bobbles like curved lines that are slightly jagged rather than perfectly smooth.